meta-edu/Projects/README.md

 persistent and reliable content and data publishing, version control, social communications, voice and video conferences, discussions, etc. Provides simple and secure fundamentals for Metarhia community and Educational programs.

+## Metaclass

+Information system for Metarhia educational programs.
+Implements the knowledge tracking, personal professional profile and skill set, educational events calendar and budgeting, recording results of examinations and certification, tooling for interaction in groups and project activities.